aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### OPTION 4 - R INTEGRATION (15 minutes)
 TagUI has built-in integration with R - an open-source software environment for statistical computing and graphics.
 R can be used for big data and machine learning.
 The r step can be used to run commands in R and retrieve the output of those commands.
 To use R integration in TagUI, first [download R software for your OS](https://www.r-project.org/).
+Be sure that Rscript command is accessible from your command prompt (added to path or symbolically linked).

 <details>
   <summary>